Daniela Garcia (politician): Career

 Garcia started her career as a policy advisor to Peter Hoekstra, a congressman.
 Garcia worked on the development of health care policy and educational policy.

 On November 4, 2014, Garcia won the election and became a Republican member of Michigan House of Representatives for District 90.
 Garcia defeated James Haspas with 78.31% of the votes.
 On November 8, 2016, as an incumbent, Garcia won the election and continued serving District 90.
 Garcia defeated Mary M. Yedinak with 72.86% of the votes.

 At the start of 2015 the Detroiter Magazine named her one of six Michigan legislators to watch.

-In the August 2018 Michigan primary election, Garcia did not seek for another term in Michigan House of Representatives.
-Garcia seek for a seat in the Michigan state senate for district 30 unsuccessfully.
-Garcia had 26.27% of the votes and she was defeated by Roger Victory, Joe Haveman, and Rett DeBoer.
+In the August 2018 Michigan primary election, Garcia did not seek another term in the Michigan House of Representatives.
+Garcia unsuccessfully sought a seat in the Michigan State Senate for District 30.
+Garcia won 26.27% of the votes, having been defeated by Roger Victory, Joe Haveman, and Rett DeBoer.

 In January 2019, Garcia was appointed as the Director of Outreach in the United States Department of Education's Office of Communications and Outreach.